Whitney is a mom living in Boston, Massachusetts. She's been photographing babies and families since 2012.

 SPF blanket

-This was great in the summer to throw over the car seat, carrier, or use at the beach.
+This is great in the summer to throw over the car seat, carrier, or use at the beach.

 Feeding: